Termination Gateways

 Note

-the codec priority may be arranged by dragging the listed codecs into the required position, with the left-most codec being of the highest priority.
+The codec priority may be arranged by dragging the listed codecs into the required position, with the left-most codec being of the highest priority.

 Important